LowPolyDuck/mezo-trooper/README.md

 # Mezo Troopers Game

 **Mezo Troopers** is a high-stakes, *Starship Troopers*-inspired Discord game designed for the Mezo ecosystem.
-In the game, players embody *Mezo Troopers*, defending Bitcoin’s decentralized future across challenging territories, earning points, and competing on a leaderboard.
-Perfect for fans of crypto and adventure, the game brings BitcoinFi into an interactive universe.
+In Mezo Trooper, players are guardians of a decentralized Bitcoin economy, battling against “The Fiat Bugs”—entities that embody threats like inflationary fiat money, centralized banking, and restrictive financial controls.
+These “bugs” are infestations trying to undermine Mezo’s Bitcoin-powered economic layer, attacking by attempting to inject fiat instability, centralization, and surveillance tactics into the system.

 ---

 ## Gameplay Overview

-*Mezo Troopers* throws players into a win-big-or-lose-everything scenario where they fight to gain points across various territories.
-With each command, players engage with BitcoinFi assets, putting their points at risk to rise through ranks in challenging zones.
+As *Mezo Troopers*, players' mission is to defend Bitcoin’s value and its decentralized nature.
+Using commands like /attack and /defend, players can face off against these symbolic “bugs” and earn points that represent their contributions to Bitcoin’s integrity.
+Higher levels or territories might include places like the Yield Frontier or the BitcoinFi Stronghold, representing layers of Bitcoin utility within Mezo’s economy, each with more substantial rewards and risks.

 ### How to Play